 Solutions for Zinc deficiency

-Supplementation: In cases of diarrhea, supplementation of Zinc for 14 days, 10 mg/day for children under 3 years and 20 mg for older children.
+- In cases of diarrhea, supplementation of Zinc for 14 days, 10 mg/day for children under 3 years and 20 mg for older children is recommended.

-Adding Zinc fertilizers, in the form of Zinc sulphate as it is more soluble and can increase Zinc phytoavailability in the soil, thus increase the cultivation of plants enriched with Zinc.
-Good results of this bio-fortification were shown in Harvest Zinc Project.
+- Adding Zinc fertilizers, in the form of Zinc sulphate as it is more soluble and can increase Zinc phytoavailability in the soil, thus increase the cultivation of plants enriched with Zinc.

-Phytic Acid is a major inhibitor of Zinc.
+It is a major inhibitor of Zinc.
 Phytic Acid is found in legumes and cereals.
-Phytic Acid contains high-density negative charge phosphates.
-It forms insoluble complex with Zinc, so it decreases Zinc absorption.
+It contains high-density negative charge phosphates and forms insoluble complex with Zinc, so it decreases Zinc absorption.

 Some studies suggest consuming calcium is beneficial to prevent this insoluble complex to occur.